nandulopes/fernandoweb/content/authors/admin/_index.md

     url: https://unicamp.br/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include phylogenomics, population genomics and introgression.
+bio: My research interests are phylogenomics and population genomics with the focus on introgression.

 # Interests to show in About widget
 interests: